antonmi/espec/README.md

 ##### ESpec is a BDD test framework for Elixir.
 It is NOT a wrapper around ExUnit but the independent test framework written from scratch.

-It is inspired by RSpec and the main idea is to be close to the RSpec DSL.
+ESpec is inspired by RSpec and the main idea is to be close to its perfect DSL.

 ## Features
   * Test organization with `describe`, `context`, `it`, and etc blocks